Mariana Prado: Minister of Development Planning of Bolivia (2017–2019)

 On 23 January 2017, President Evo Morales brought Prado into his ministerial cabinet as the country's Minister of Development Planning, replacing René Gonzalo Orellana.
 Along with Wilma Alanoca (born 1985) and Ariana Campero (born 1986), she was one of youngest ministers under Morales, who made an effort to renew his cabinet with the inclusion of new generations.

 USAID controversy

 On 24 January 2017, one day after being inaugurated as minister, it came to public attention through the Bolivian press that Mariana Prado had been an employee of the United States Agency for International Development (USAID), working on support projects for indigenous organizations and conflict management.
 USAID had been expelled from Bolivia by President Morales in 2013 after accusing it of interference in internal political affairs.

-On 26 January 2017, the Ministry of Planning issued a statement through its website in which it clarified the controversies, confirming that Minister Prado worked at USAID upon her return to Bolivia from Spain in 2006, but only for four months.
+On 26 January 2017, the Ministry of Planning issued a statement through its website in which it clarified the controversies, confirming that Prado worked at USAID upon her return to Bolivia from Spain in 2006, but only for four months.